Naruki-Ichihara/pytop/README.md

 ## Significance

-*pytop* is a library for general-purpose optimization in finite element space, including topology optimization.
-We provide straightforward coding for complex optimization problems.
+*pytop* is an **extended FEniCS** for general-purpose optimization in finite element space, including topology optimization.
+This software provides straightforward coding for complex optimization problems.
 This software uses the [FEniCS](https://fenicsproject.org/) as a finite element solver and [NLopt](https://github.com/stevengj/nlopt) as an optimization solver.

 > This software is the independent module of fenics and nlopt project.

 > This software is based on Lagacy FEniCS (FEniCS2019.1.0).
 The new version, FEniCSx, is not supported.

-> Only cpu based computation is supported.
-Now I consider developing the gpu based framework, please refer [gpytop](https://github.com/Naruki-Ichihara/gpytop).

 ## Documentation
 Documentation with many physics is available here: